 The most revolutionary instrument of the 20th century was undoubtedly the electric guitar.
 It’s the instrument that symbolizes the rebellious nature of modern times and embodies rock ‘n’ roll in every way.
-Some of the most famous musicians in the past century, such as Jimi Hendrix, The Rolling Stones and Nirvana, were some of the greatest proponents of this beautiful instrument.
-However, electric guitars are just not bound by their coolness or the skill required to play them.
+Some of the famous musicians in the past century, such as Jimi Hendrix, The Rolling Stones, and Nirvana, were the greatest proponents of this beautiful instrument.
+However, electric guitars are not bound by their coolness or the skill required to play them.
 They are also completely packed with science.
 However, before we move on to the science behind the electric guitar, let’s take a closer look between electric guitars and acoustic guitars on a scientific level!

-Acoustic vs. Electric Guitars
+Acoustic Vs. Electric Guitars

-Law of the Electric Guitar
+Law Of The Electric Guitar

-The metal strings of an electric guitar are a bit like dynamos, considering the fact that they make electricity when you move them.
+The metal strings of an electric guitar are a bit like dynamos, because they make electricity when you move them.
 Under the strings, there are electricity-generating devices called pickups.
 Each one of these pickups consists of one or more magnets with hundreds or thousands of coils of very thin wire wrapped around them.
 The magnets generate a magnetic field around them that passes up through the strings.
 As a result of this, the strings become partially magnetized.
 When the strings vibrate, they make a very small electric current flow through the wire pickup coils.
-The pickups are connected to an electric source that picks up and processes various parametric information coming from each string.
+The pickups are connected to an electric source that picks up and processes various parametric information from each string.
 It is then sent to an amplifier.
 Usually, the amplifier and loudspeaker are built into a single unit called an “amp.”
-Now, the next time you go to a rock concert to watch someone shred an electric guitar solo, you know that you’re watching electromagnetism at work!
+Now, the next time you go to a rock concert to watch someone shred an electric guitar solo, you know you’re watching electromagnetism at work!